Optimal quantisation of probability measures using maximum mean discrepancy: Discussion

 This paper focused on quantisation using MMD, proposing and analysing novel algorithms for this task, but other integral probability metrics could be considered.
 More generally, if one is interested in compression by means other than quantisation then other approaches may be useful, such as Gaussian mixture models and related approaches from the literature on density estimation \citep{silverman1986density}.

-Some avenues for further research include: (a) extending symmetric structure in the target $\mu$ to the set of representative points \citep{karvonen2018symmetry}; (b) characterising an \textit{optimal} sampling distribution from which elements of the candidate set can be obtained \citep{bach2017equivalence}; (c) further applications of our method, for example to Bayesian neural networks, where quantisation of the posterior provides a promising route to reduce the cost of predicting each label in the test dataset. \textbullet
+Some avenues for further research include: (i) extending symmetric structure in $\mu$ to the set of representative points \citep{karvonen2018symmetry}; (ii) characterising an \textit{optimal} sampling distribution from which elements of the candidate set can be obtained \citep{bach2017equivalence}; (iii) further applications of our method, for example to Bayesian neural networks, where quantisation of the posterior provides a promising route to reduce the cost of predicting each label in the test dataset. \textbullet